Wolf Trap National Park for the Performing Arts: The Barns at Wolf Trap

 Built from two restored 18th-century barns, this 382-seat theater holds performances between October and May.
 Shouse bought the barns in upstate New York and had them moved to the current site in 1981 using the 18th-century "block and tackle" method of construction.
 The theater barn was originally built in 1780 and seats 285 on the threshing floor and another 98 in the hayloft.
 The gathering barn is of the Scottish style and features a kitchen, bar and atrium.
+The Wolf Trap Foundation owns and operates The Barns at Wolf Trap.
+A third barn was added in 2026.
+The barn was initially constructed in the early 1900s and relocated to Wolf Trap due to a widening project on Route 15.